 How are heartworms diagnosed?

-Diagnosis of heartworms in cats is often difficult and not always 100% reliable.
-There are several tests which your veterinarian may perform, including;
+Diagnosis of heartworms in cats is often difficult and not always 100% reliable therefore diagnosis usually requires a combination of tests.

-- Antibody test: Detects antibodies made by the cat, to adult heartworm antigen.
+- This blood test detects antibodies made by the cat, to adult heartworm antigen.
 This may give false positive results if the cat has had a prior heartworm infection which has cleared up.
-Also, it is possible for the cat to have had microfilaria in the blood and removed this without them developing into adult worms.
+Also, it is possible for the cat to have had microfilaria in the blood and removed them without them developing into adult worms.
+Up to 25% of cats with adult heartworm infection are antibody-negative.

-- Radiography: May detect enlarged pulmonary arteries possibly with ill defined margins and an enlarged right hand side of the heart and lung changes.
+- May detect enlarged pulmonary arteries possibly with ill-defined margins and an enlarged right-hand side of the heart and lung changes.

-There are no approved methods to treat heartworm in cats.
+There are no approved medications to treat heartworm in cats.
 The treatments which are available are themselves dangerous.
-A single dead worm can be fatal in cats as it can break away and cause a blockage of the pulmonary artery (pulmonary embolism.
+A single dead worm can be fatal in cats as it can break away and cause a blockage of the pulmonary artery (pulmonary embolism).

 If there are no clinical symptoms your vet may decide not to treat the cat and wait for it to clear the parasite in its own time.
-As stated earlier, heartworms live for around 2-3 years in cats.
+As already noted, heartworms live for around 2-3 years in cats.
 If this is the chosen method, your veterinarian will want to monitor your cat every 6-12 months for signs of complications.

 If the cat is displaying symptoms of heartworm disease supportive therapy may be recommended.
-Prednisone may be given to the cat to reduce the inflammation and reaction to the worm.
+Corticosteroids (Prednisone) may be given to the cat to reduce the inflammation and reaction to the worm.

 Adulticide treatment may be recommended for cats with clinical signs who are not responding to supportive care.
-Caparsolate is the drug used and kills the adult worms.
-This carries risks, as a dead worm can result in a pulmonary embolism.
-Around 1/3rd of cats receiving treatment will face life threatening complications as a result of the dying worms.
+Caparsolate or Immiticide are the drugs used and kills the adult worms in cats.
+Neither has been approved for use in cats and treatment does carry risks.
+A dead worm can result in a pulmonary embolism (blockage in one of the pulmonary arteries in the lungs).
+Around 1/3rd of cats receiving treatment will face life-threatening complications as a result of the dying worms.
 Confinement will be necessary for a few weeks after treatment.
-Either way, if you choose to let nature take its course and hope that the worm lives out its lifespan within the cat, or if you use an adulticide there are risks.
+Either way, if you choose to let nature take its course and hope that the worm lives out its lifespan within the cat, or if you use an adulticide, there are risks.
 These must be weighed up by your veterinarian before a decision is made.
 Surgical removal of the worms has been used in some cases.

 Can I catch heartworm from my cat?